aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 ## CHANGELOG

-**Nov, 12th 2023 | v6.0.1**
+**Nov, 14th 2023 | v6.2**
+- Fixed > Occupy-destination-markers weren't working fine when they were sectorized;
+- Fixed > Missions with respawn system applied were hidden CSWR markers even when debug mode was True (init.sqf updated);
+- Fixed > When a group (spawned in a sectorized spawn) assigned with _move_ANY destination command without sector declared to destination too, an error was printed out;
+- Improved > Waiting time for the next vehicle spawn when it's been used spawn delay for that decrease from 10 to 1 second;
-- Hotfix > Fixed a typo in "fn_CSWR_globalFunctions.sqf" (line 3587) that was printing out an error specific if only sectorized spawns were dropped on the map, without any non-sectorized ones (Thanks to reporting, VR_NotKilled);
+- Hotfix 11th > Fixed a typo in "fn_CSWR_globalFunctions.sqf" (line 3587) that was printing out an error specific if only sectorized spawns were dropped on the map, without any non-sectorized ones (Thanks to reporting, VR_NotKilled);

 **Oct, 25th 2023 | v6.0**
 - Added > Markers scan > Now CSWR knows how to sectorize spawns and destinations, so Editor can define which groups and vehicles must consider those sectors or not;